 Object Storage Options in the Cloud

-Amazon S3 object storage - Amazon’s S3 object storage is one of the best open-source object storage media and a distributed service for on-premise and private cloud deployment that provides 99.999999999% durability.
-Interestingly, the AWS object storage stores data as objects within resources that are called buckets.
+Amazon’s S3 is one of the best open-source object storage media and a distributed service for on-premise and private cloud deployment that provides 99.999999999% durability.
+Interestingly, the AWS storage stores data as objects within resources called buckets.
 Since, each object in S3 is identified by a bucket, a key, and a unique version ID, you can easily organize data on the right storage tier that can be accessed and retrieved anytime from anywhere.
-Also, you can store any type of unlimited data in a native format and manage storage in one place.
+Also, you can store data in a native format and manage storage in one place.

-Amazon Glacier - AWS Glacier is a widely supported AWS object storage solution that provides S3’s scalable storage infrastructure in the cloud to scale up much faster.
-Apart from providing robust and comprehensive security, Amazon glacier is perfect for storing long-term data so that you can access archives whenever you need.
-However, it’s not a good option for frequently accessed data.
-The best part of AWS glacier is that this solution satisfies all the compliance standards to meet the most stringent regulatory requirements.
+AWS Glacier is a widely supported AWS solution that provides S3’s scalable storage infrastructure in the cloud to scale up much faster.
+Apart from providing robust and comprehensive security, Amazon glacier can store long-term data allowing you to access archives whenever you need.
+However, it’s not the best option for frequently accessed data.
+But the best part of AWS glacier is that this solution satisfies all the compliance standards to meet stringent regulatory requirements.

-Now that you know some of the best cloud object storage services in the market and their different use cases of object storage, let's take a look at the top benefits of object-based storage.
+Now that you know some of the best cloud services, take a sneak peek at the top benefits of object-based storage.

 Key Benefits of Object Storage

-The important benefits of the object-based storage architecture include:
+Some of the important benefits of the object-based storage architecture are:

-Infinite storage - Distributed storage systems have an infinitely scalable flat structure with no dependency on hardware or software i.e., not restricted to a single server or NAS.
-Keep adding nodes to scale up to any number of custom attributes.
-There are no limits.
-This way, you can build massive unstructured data stores without any administrative overhead.
+In the first place, distributed storage systems have an infinitely scalable flat structure with no dependency on hardware or software i.e., not restricted to a single server or NAS.
+So, you can keep adding nodes to scale up to any number of custom attributes.
+There are no limits!
+And the best part is that you can build massive unstructured data stores without any administrative overhead.

-Cost-effective solution - Unlike other storage environments, object-based storage device provides a distributed geo-spread model scales out unlimited data with high data accessibility.
-The result is pretty much guessable!
-This lowers the equipment costs and management of multiple racks of storage within one entity.
+Unlike other storage options, object-based storage device provides a distributed model across multiple servers.
+Now the guesswork gets simple!
+You can lower the equipment and management costs drastically and manage multiple racks of storage within one entity.
 In addition, you don’t have to compromise on security and data integrity.
 Furthermore, you pay for what you use which makes it a great choice for public cloud storage.
-Plus, if you have private cloud object storage or space, the cost is even lower!
+Additionally, if you have private cloud object storage or space, the cost is even lower!

-Faster data retrieval - Data retrieval is faster with unrestricted metadata and ID numbers.
-This makes the life of storage administrators much easier because the search through metadata is faster.
-So now, you can implement your policies for data retention, preservation, and deletion without the need to sift through file structures.
+Data retrieval is faster with unrestricted metadata and ID numbers.
+This makes the life of storage administrators much easier because they can search files through metadata much faster.

-Note: While object storage system surely has its distinct advantages, it’s not well-suited for traditional databases as writing objects is a slower process.
+Note: Object storage system surely has its distinct advantages.
+But, it’s not suitable for traditional databases as writing objects is a slower process.
 Moreover, you cannot modify object-based modular units as it is designed to write files to object storage only once.

-So, which Object Storage Open Source platform should you choose?
+Which Object Storage Open Source Platform Should you Choose?

-Well, you have plenty of choices for open-source platforms that implement cloud object storage software in the company data center.
-But, before you invest in a third-party object storage platform, conducting extensive research on these questions is worth any administrator’s consideration:
+As a matter of fact, you have plenty of choices for open-source platforms that implement cloud object storage software in the data center.
+But, before you invest in a third-party platform, you must conduct an extensive research.
+A quick look at these questions is worth any administrator’s consideration:

-Do the features and benefits of various object-based storage systems fit your organizational needs?
+- Do the features & benefits of the object-based storage systems fit your organizational needs?

-Which type of data encryption protection should enhance security for the cloud and on-premise?
+- Which type of data encryption protection can enhance security for the cloud and on-premise?

-The answers to these questions can make a difference in the long term.
-This is because every object storage type is different based on its complex setup procedures.
-But for a greater object storage efficiency, backup, and recovery without impacting RTO and without surprising costs, you need to sit back and relax!
-Because Zmanda is here to solve businesses' common storage pain points.
+The answers to these questions can make a difference big time!
+That’s because every object storage type is different based on its complex setup procedures.
+But to achieve efficient backup & recovery without losing data to recovery timeframe, you need to sit back and relax!
+Because Zmanda is here to solve businesses’ common storage pain points.

 Zmanda Helps You Make a Better Choice

-Through robust native integrations with Amazon’s Simple Storage Service (S3) and S3 compatible service providers, PostgresSQL backup and storage, OpenStack Swift, Azure object storage, google cloud object storage, Zmanda’s support for object storage software provides infinite capacity for scale-out infrastructure and easy management for object storage workloads.
-Store your data synchronously across a host of storage mediums- either on cloud or long-term tape media, on-prem NAS/SAN environments, disks, or local storage.
+- Through robust native integrations with Amazon’s Simple Storage Service (S3) and S3 compatible service providers, PostgresSQL backup and storage, OpenStack Swift, Azure object storage, google cloud object storage, Zmanda’s support for object storage software provides infinite capacity for scale-out infrastructure and easy management for any workloads.
+So now, you can store your data across a host of storage mediums – either on cloud or long-term tape media, on-prem NAS/SAN environments, disks, or local storage.

 Planning for your enterprise terabytes to exabytes?
 Get in touch with us to know how we get the best possible mileage for all your enterprise storage needs.